 Students can take classes "live" via the Internet but in order to participate in this way, they must have a highspeed Internet connection and a webcam.
-For those who cannot use this "live" stream, classes can also be taken by download.
+For those who cannot use this "live" stream, classes can also be taken by download or by DVD.
 For the current class schedule, refer to our website:www.ilseminary.org